-To clean drip pans and cooking rings: Make sure all cooking surfaces are completely cooled.
-Make a paste of equal parts cream of tartar and white vinegar, and rub on rings and drip pans.
+Normal stains: Make a paste of equal parts cream of tartar and white vinegar, and rub on completely cooled rings and drip pans.
 Let sit 20 minutes then rinse under hot water, scrubbing as needed, until clean.
-For more stubborn stains, spray with oven cleaner and place in a plastic bag to sit overnight then wash under hot, soapy water until clean.

 *No, that’s not my stove.
 It’s just for illustration purposes!